-- III.
-The growth score earned by schools. - 2.
-Repealed by Session Laws 2017-206, s.
-1(b), effective August 30, 2017, and applicable beginning with the 2017-2018 school year. - 3.
-The graduation rate indicator shall be the percentage of students who graduate within four years of entering high school. - 4.
+- 3. The graduation rate indicator shall be the percentage of students who graduate within four years of entering high school. - 4.
 The English language proficiency indicator shall be the percentage of students who progress in achieving English language proficiency. - b.
 School quality and student success indicator.
 The school quality and student success indicator shall be made up of the following measures: - 1.
 Proficiency on the Biology end-of-course test.science subtest of a nationally recognized assessment of high school achievement and college readiness. - 2.
 The percentage of students who complete Algebra II or Integrated Math III with a passing grade. - 3.
 The percentage of students who achieve the minimum score required for admission into a constituent institution of The University of North Carolina on a nationally normed test of college readiness. - 4.
 The percentage of students enrolled in Career and Technical Education courses who meet the standard when scoring at Silver, Gold, or Platinum levels on a nationally normed test of workplace readiness."

-SECTION 3.(e) G.S.
+SECTION 3.(d) G.S.
 115C-174.11(4) reads as rewritten:

 To the extent funds are made available, the The State Board of Education shall ''(4)use a competitive bid process to adopt one nationally norm-referenced college admissions test nationally recognized assessment of high school achievement and college readiness to make available to local school administrative units, regional schools, and charter schools to administer to all students in the eleventh grade unless the student has already taken a comparable test and scored at or above a level set by the State Board. students.
-The State Board of Education shall require the administration of an alternate to the nationally norm-referenced college admissions test-nationally recognized assessment of high school achievement and college readiness or an alternate precursor test to the nationally norm referenced college admissions test nationally recognized assessment of high school achievement and college readiness to a student who (i) exhibits severe and pervasive delays in all areas of conceptual, linguistic, and academic development and in adaptive behaviors, including communication, daily living skills, and self-care, (ii) is following the extended content standards of the Standard Course of Study as provided in G.S.
+The State Board of Education shall require the administration of an alternate to the nationally norm-referenced college admissions test-nationally recognized assessment of high school achievement and college readiness or an alternate precursor test to the nationally norm-referenced college admissions test nationally recognized assessment of high school achievement and college readiness to a student who (i) exhibits severe and pervasive delays in all areas of conceptual, linguistic, and academic development and in adaptive behaviors, including communication, daily living skills, and self-care, (ii) is following the extended content standards of the Standard Course of Study as provided in G.S.
 115C-81.5, or is following a course of study that, upon completing high school, may not lead to admission into a college-level course of study resulting in a college degree, and (iii) has a written parental request for an alternate assessment.in accordance with federal law.